CrunchyData/pgmonitor/exporter/README.md

 ```
 * Modify node/ccp_io_queue.sh for DISK to monitoring
 * Modify node/ccp_is_pgready.sh for postgres bin path and to ensure it points to an existing database in the cluster to monitor (by default "postgres")
+* Modify crontab.txt to run relevant scripts and schedule the bloat check for off-peak hours

 ## Setup
 Create the ccp_monitoring user if it does not yet exist